Top 10 Human Survival Stories: The Best Stories of Survival Legends!

 He caught his first fish and ate it, using the rest of it for bait.
 He was fishing with success now, and he would let the fishes rot on the boat so that he could attract and kill seagulls to eat and drink the blood of the unfortunate birds.

 133 Days is a lot to spend in the immense ocean alone...
-Poon Lim is an excellent example of the Human being resourcefulness.
+Poon Lim is an excellent example of a Human being resourcefulness.

 5 - The Endurance: Riding the Ice